Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Pog Hives

+I believe Hive is a term for a cluster in this fashion.

 # Free Idea

 This was someone else's idea which was shut down.
 The Banachian Sphere we have designed is designed to hold a number at a threshold, in sequence